OpenRailAssociation/rcm-dx/CONTRIBUTING.md

 ### Participate and decide

 It is our goal to build an inclusive Open Source community around this project.
-If you want to participate in the ongoing development of the specification, please get in touch via the issue tracker or email (<TODO>).
+If you want to participate in the ongoing development of the specification, please get in touch via the issue tracker or email (rcm@sbb.ch).